 - Turbo will help you fire a mapping (or a combo sequence) as long as you hold the button with an adjustable pause.

 - Toggle allows you to imitate the pressed key: you press the button once, and the key goes down, you press it once more, and the key goes up.

 reWASD has more to offer: map useful Commands, emulate DS4 touchpad actions, try an External controller with Bluetooth or GIMX Adapter to use Azeron on PS4 console… And reWASD Community, where you can share your configs to keep them safe, or send them to your friends!

 We hope that this blog post will help you decide where to start with reWASD and set up Azeron Keypad.
-If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+If you have any questions, don’t hesitate to reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.